Facebook bars deceptive campaign from pro-Trump group

 Nearly a million dollars was spent by Rally Forge on advertising, with not all of those marketing messages connected to the deception campaign, according to Facebook.

-While not formally linked to the Trump campaign, Turning Point -- which says it is active at more than 1,500 universities across the country -- has organised events for the president.
+While not formally linked to the Trump campaign, Turning Point -- which says it is active at more than 1,500 universities across the country -- has organized events for the president.

+As automated systems thwarted fake accounts, those behind the campaign shifted to "less thinly veiled" methods such as variations on real names to appear more authentic, according to Gleicher.

+"We see these actors increasingly caught between a rock and a hard place, which makes them easier to catch," Gleicher said.